dyunus21/Parstagram/README.md

 - [x] List anything else that you can get done to improve the app functionality!
   - [x] Viewbinding
   - [x] Additional UI features
+  - [x] Users can view and add comments in feed

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):